-LSU defensive end prepares for the face-off with haka
+LSU defensive end prepares for the faceoff with a Hawaiian battle cry

 BATON ROUGE- An LSU football players dad prepares him for the Tigers face-off with an ancient war dance called, "Haka"